roman-milk/roman-milk.github.io/honey-be-a-good-slut-fuck-him.md

  I leaned back so comfortable in the sofa, watching my nude wife kneeling in front of this stud and letting him use her like some cheap slut he'd hired - - cheapest, actually, since he wasn't paying a fucking thing for this.
 My dick ached in my pants, I wanted to haul it out and jerk it off or slip it in Stacie's sexy little butthole, but for the moment I just relaxed and watched.

  My brunette wife was moaning in delight with the huge hot penis pulsating against her face.
 Andrew's fists were full of her hair, holding her skull in place while he masturbated himself by dragging his prick over her cheeks and lips.
 Finally at long last, still holding her long black hair firmly in his hands, he pulled his ass back until his penis slid down to her mouth again.
 Stacie's married mouth instantly opened and swallowed the stranger's dick.
 I watched his eyes roll as he pumped hips pelvis forward, pulling Stacie's long hair and head towards his pelvis.
 His cock slammed into her mouth again and, after one powerful THRUST forward, he was in her neck.
 Stacie's entire body convulsed like she wanted to hurl, and her eyes popped out of their sockets.
 But his arms were so powerful, and his fists were so tight on her long hair, he had total control over her body.
 Andrew was yanking her mouth and throat down on his bone so that it was shoved up deep in her neck, while she fought to keep her jaw open to give his fat erection room to enter her mouth.
-Report_Story #2